 Joseph Avery Thrift was accepted to study at the Newark School of Violin Making in 1976, at Newark on Trent, England.
-After graduation he returned to Winston Salem, North Carolina and opened Joseph A. Thrift Violins. where he concentrated on making exceptional violins, violas, and cellos, using the highest quality European wood, and making his own varnish and color.
+After graduation he returned to Winston Salem, North Carolina and opened Joseph A. Thrift Violins, where he concentrated on making exceptional violins, violas, and cellos, using the highest quality European wood, and making his own varnish and color.

 In 2016 Joe moved his workshop to Elkin, North Carolina, where he continues to build Fine Violins and Violas.
 He has been fortunate to continue his working relationship w/ friend and mentor, Roger Hargrave.

 Southern Violin Makers Association:

-2014 – First Choice Violin Workmanship, Second Choice Violin Tone, Maker’s Choice Best Overall
+- First Choice Violin Workmanship, Second Choice Violin Tone

-2017 – Honorable Mention Workmanship
+Honorable Mention Workmanship

-The Art of Sound International Competition:
+2014 | The Art of Sound International Competition:

-2014 – Third Place Overall, Special Award Scroll Workmanship
+- Special Award Scroll Workmanship